 By the way, why is Kaiba allowed to wear such a drastically different school uniform?
 Every other boy has a blue uniform, but Kaiba is allowed to wear a pure white one in the anime.
 Is it just because he’s rich?
 (Just for the sake of noting this, he only wears his school uniform in a few episodes of the 2000 version, but his uniform is the proper color there.)

 The manga only goes so far as to show Kaiba pulling the fake Blue-Eyes out of his pocket to make the switch while the anime decides to show him dropping the card to make the switch too.
 I like this change because it bugged me a little that we don’t see how Kaiba swapped the cards right in front of Yugi’s face.

 In the manga, Yugi is the only one who notices that Kaiba swapped the cards.
-In the anime, Jonouchi and Honda notice and take action against Kaiba after school without telling Yugi, which promptly gets their asses kicked by Kaiba’s guards.
+In the anime, Jonouchi and Honda notice and take action against Kaiba after school without telling Yugi.
+They promptly get their asses kicked by Kaiba’s guards.

 I can’t really decide how much this bothers me.
-Anime!Yugi does later reveal that he noticed Kaiba take his card, but he thought he’d reconsider and give him the chance to return it.
-He was heading home with the fake and I guess hoped Kaiba would come to the shop later and own up or something.
-Manga!Yugi, on the other hand, confronted Kaiba after school about it, begged him to give him the card back since it’s so precious to his grandfather and got beat up by Kaiba who refused to cater to his wishes.
+Anime!Yugi does later reveal that he noticed Kaiba take his card, but he thought Kaiba would reconsider and gave him the chance to return it.
+He was heading home with the fake and I guess hoped Kaiba would come to the shop later and confess or something.
+Manga!Yugi, on the other hand, confronted Kaiba after school about it, begged him to give him the card back since it’s so precious to his grandfather and got beat up by Kaiba in return.